justi-lai/CodeArch/README.md

 ### **Intelligent Chat Interface**

-- **Contextual Conversations**: Chat with AI about your code with automatic context from CodeScribe analysis
+- **Contextual Conversations**: Chat with AI about your code with automatic context from CodeArch analysis
 - **Multi-Context Support**: Add file contents, highlighted code, git diffs, and analysis results to chat conversations
 - **Adaptive AI Responses**: Automatically adapts conversation style based on your selected provider and code context
 - **GitHub Copilot-Style UI**: Clean, minimal interface with example prompts and capability discovery